 Learning how to fix a drooping hyacinth plant obviously depends on its cause.
 While there’s nothing you can do about top-heaviness, as this is simply a natural growing characteristic with these plants, you can still alleviate the issue of hyacinths falling over through plant staking or closer planting (which help the blooms to support one another).
 This can be done either in pots or in garden beds.
 Since various cultivars differ in their heights and floppiness, choosing a shorter variety can help reduce bending of stems.

 Planting precautions can also help with hyacinth plant flopping.
 Avoid planting bulbs in overly warm weather.
-Of course, in the garden there’s little you can do for unusually warm spring temperatures but indoors they should be kept between 60-70°F. Also, be sure to provide sufficient lighting.
+Of course, in the garden there’s little you can do for unusually warm spring temperatures but indoors they should be kept between 60 and 70 degrees F. (16-21 C.) Also, be sure to provide sufficient lighting.
 If they are growing in shade or a darker room, you should move them to a sunnier or brighter location.

 Hyacinth Bulb Support

-Depending on the variety, hyacinth plants grow up to 18 inches tall and their large, globe-like blooms may be become quite heavy.
-Because of this, tall top-heavy hyacinth flowers must be supported.
+Depending on the variety, hyacinth plants grow up to 18 inches (46 cm.) tall and their large, globe-like blooms may be become quite heavy.
+It is because of this, tall top-heavy hyacinth flowers must be supported.
 So how does one go about providing hyacinth bulb support?
 That’s easy.

 Use thin bamboo stakes or small skewers for staking hyacinth flowers.
-Cut the stakes to the approximate height of the plant, plus 4 inches.
+Cut the stakes to the approximate height of the plant, plus 4 inches (10 cm.).

-Once the stalks break through and flowers begin sprouting in spring, carefully insert the stake about 4 inches into the potting soil or ground (and about an inch from the stem), slowly easing the top of the stake under the flower head and along the length of the stem.
-Loosely tie the stake to the plant with coated plant ties, twine or strips of panty hose.
+Once the stalks break through and flowers begin sprouting in spring, carefully insert the stake about 4 inches (10 cm.) into the potting soil or ground (about an inch (2.5 cm.) from the stem), slowly easing the top of the stake under the flower head and along the length of the stem.
+Loosely tie the stake to the plant with coated plant ties, twine, or strips of panty hose.

 Be sure to remove the stakes after the flowering season and store them for later use.